 There are different security measurements developers need to consider.
 AppStream administrators are responsible for installing and maintaining the updates for the Windows operating system, your applications, and their dependencies.
-For additional guidance on keeping base images up to date, refer to Keep Your AppStream 2.0 Image Up-to-Date for additional guidance on keeping base images up to date.
+See Keep Your AppStream 2.0 Image Up-to-Date for additional guidance on keeping base images up to date.